Jeffreydne/javascript-quiz/README.md

 ## Learning Points

-During the making of this portfolio I devloped this website from scratch, based on a model suggested by the UC Berkeley Extension Full Stack Bootcamp.
+During the making of this quiz I devloped this website from scratch, based on a model suggested by the UC Berkeley Extension Full Stack Bootcamp.
 I implemented basic HTML and CSS such that my site looked similar to the screenshots provided.
 I used JavaScript to provide the logic for setting up a timed quiz that manipulated the DOM to provide questions, evaluate the user's answers, keep track of the score and provide them with results at the end, all while keeping in mind best practices.

 * XXXX